TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 In the connection of Things, it is important to distinguish two different layers of connection: the protocol layer and the software layer.

+TODO: Why is this important?
+How does one go about establishing the difference between the protocol and software layers?
+Are there any misconceptions that need to be dispelled?

 **The protocol layer**

 ![protocol](02-02-connection-flows/protocolkey.png)

+TODO: Make sure this is clear.
+What are the different protocol layers that we established and how are each use?
+Try leading with what it is, followed by how it's represented, and then adding detail — different types of, exceptions, how a designer can tell it's a protocol layer, etc.

 A Thing connects to the OS or to a Wi-Fi infrastructure through the protocol layer.
 In our framework, the protocol layer is represented by the grey color.
 A Thing can pair with a device on the protocol layer via Bluetooth but it can also authenticate at the protocol layer with other technologies like Wi-Fi ad hoc, or Wi-Fi direct.
 These connections at the protocol layer can be verified if the Thing is recognized as a unique item that can not be mistaken with another similar Thing and, for an authentication with the Wi-Fi if it is protected by a password.